See UPDATE at the end

 The FTC uploads this info into a secure database for law enforcement to use in investigations.

 Contact your bank and credit cards, follow their advice.
 Most larger banks and credit companies have their own fraud units.
 It’s important to get your situation registered with them in case of future problems.
 Check your accounts closely and regularly for any irregularities and report them immediately.

 The SSA office here in KCK (850 Nebraska) is closed to face-to-face service due to Covid19.
-Call 866-331-2197 for to request the PEBES application or use the form on the SSA website https://www.ssa.gov/forms/ssa-7004.pdf .
-This process takes WEEKS so I highly recommend creating a ‘my Social Security’ account.
+Call 866-331-2197 to request the PEBES application or use the form on the SSA website https://www.ssa.gov/forms/ssa-7004.pdf.
+This process takes WEEKS, so I highly recommend creating a “My Social Security” account.

 Review your earnings and work history for any discrepancies.
 Report problems to Office of the Inspector General Social Security Administration at https://oig.ssa.gov/scam.

 If you don’t already do this regularly, you might consider it.
 Change the passwords on all your accounts.
-This is time consuming but it offers some piece of mind.
+This is time-consuming, but it offers some peace of mind.
 It was also recommended by my credit card company.
 Keep your passwords in a safe place (and one that you can remember!).
 Consider using a password manager app (research these before selecting one) – sometimes there are fees involved, but some do have free versions.
 I write all my passwords down on a sheet of paper and take a photo.
-Of course, there is a risk in that but I keep my phone password protected as well.
+Of course, there is a risk in that, but I keep my phone password protected, as well.

 Be ALERT and REPORT any anomalies in any of your accounts.
 Stay on top of your accounts: banks, credit cards, credit agencies, Social Security, or any other agency with which you conduct financial transactions.

 Stay up to date on security breaches at https://notified.idtheftcenter.org.
 This organization keeps track of data breaches.
 It allows you to see if a company you have a financial relationship with has had a recent data breach.